• Skip to primary navigation

 This seems like such a simple toy, but it is perfect for preschoolers practicing counting and sorting.
 Plus the scoop tongs help build fine motor skills.

-Around elementary age, kids are able to really expand their imaginations with toys like this.
+Around late preschool and early elementary age, kids can really expand their imaginations with toys like this.
 They help develop creative thinking and STEM skills.

 kids watches